Skip to main content

 Common questions from HR leaders, employment counsel, and talent acquisition teams navigating AI regulation.

-Any AI system that materially influences a hiring or employment decision must be documented.
+Any AI system that materially influences a hiring or employment decision is worth documenting and bias-testing.
 This includes: resume parsing and scoring AI, applicant tracking systems with AI ranking features, video interview analysis tools, third-party candidate assessment platforms, background screening AI, workforce planning models, and compensation or promotion recommendation systems.
-If your organization deployed or configured the AI — even a vendor product — your organization bears the governance obligation.
+If your organization deployed or configured the AI — even a vendor product — you are the party exposed under employment law, so you are the one who benefits from a defensible governance record.

 What bias testing documentation do we need?

 Regulators and employment law practitioners expect documentation of: the bias testing methodology used, the demographics of the training and validation datasets, disparate impact ratios across protected classes (race, gender, age, disability), any remediation steps taken when disparate impact was identified, and the date and party responsible for testing.
-TRAIGA provides structured fields for all of this documentation and produces an audit-ready record.
+Risk Meridian provides structured fields for all of this documentation and produces a record you can produce on request.

-How does TRAIGA handle vendor-supplied AI in ATS platforms?
+How does Risk Meridian handle vendor-supplied AI in ATS platforms?

 Many ATS platforms — Workday, Greenhouse, Lever, iCIMS — include AI-powered ranking or scoring features.
-Your organization, as the deployer, bears governance accountability under TRAIGA regardless of whether the AI was built by the ATS vendor.
-TRAIGA provides a vendor questionnaire template to collect the documentation you need from your ATS and HR tech vendors, and structured fields to record what they provide.
+Your organization, as the deployer, is the party exposed under employment law — Title VII, NYC Local Law 144, and state law — regardless of whether the AI was built by the ATS vendor.
+Risk Meridian provides a vendor questionnaire template to collect the documentation you need from your ATS and HR tech vendors, and structured fields to record what they provide.

-Does TRAIGA cover AI used in performance management?
+Does Risk Meridian cover AI used in performance management?

 Yes.
-AI systems used in performance rating, promotion scoring, or disciplinary decision support are covered under TRAIGA's employment AI provisions.
-These systems affect employees' job security and compensation and require the same inventory, risk assessment, and oversight documentation as hiring AI.
+AI systems used in performance rating, promotion scoring, or disciplinary decision support are supported by Risk Meridian's employment-AI governance features.
+These systems affect employees' job security and compensation and warrant the same inventory, risk assessment, and oversight documentation as hiring AI.

 How does New York City Local Law 144 relate to TRAIGA?

 NYC Local Law 144 requires employers using automated employment decision tools in New York City to conduct an annual bias audit by an independent auditor, post audit results publicly, and notify candidates before using an AEDT.
-TRAIGA (the platform) supports compliance with both NYC LL 144 and the Texas TRAIGA Act — the bias testing documentation features satisfy LL 144's audit preparation needs, and the disclosure generator produces the candidate notices both laws require.
+TRAIGA, by contrast, is an intent-based prohibition enforced by the Texas Attorney General — it does not impose a bias-audit or candidate-notice mandate on private employers.
+Risk Meridian supports both: its bias testing documentation features help you prepare for LL 144's audit requirement, and its disclosure generator produces the candidate notices LL 144 requires.

-Can TRAIGA help us prepare for an EEOC investigation involving hiring AI?
+Can Risk Meridian help us prepare for an EEOC investigation involving hiring AI?

 Yes.
-TRAIGA's immutable audit trail, structured risk assessment records, bias testing documentation, and control implementation logs provide exactly the evidence package needed in an EEOC investigation or employment litigation involving algorithmic hiring decisions.
+Risk Meridian's tamper-evident, append-only audit trail, structured risk assessment records, bias testing documentation, and control implementation logs provide exactly the evidence package needed in an EEOC investigation or employment litigation involving algorithmic hiring decisions.
 The platform is designed to make your governance story defensible — not just documented.

 Document your hiring AI — before the next regulation lands

 Employment AI regulation is accelerating at the federal, state, and municipal level.
-Start your HR AI governance program today — free, starting at $79/month, first system inventoried in minutes.
+Start your HR AI governance program today — first system inventoried in minutes.

 NYC Local Law 144 audit prep included